wesleychavez/wesleychavez.github.io/_posts/2018-9-10-Perceptron.md

 ![Perceptron Cost](/images/perceptroncost.png)

 "desired" is the ground truth annotation (remember the sticky notes) for each labeled picture.
 If "desired" is the same as y (the perceptron's guess for a particular picture), this is good, and the loss for that particular training example is 0.
-If the perceptron guesses wrong, the loss will be one.
+If the perceptron guesses wrong, the loss will be 1.
 All the losses over the whole dataset added together is the perceptron's cost, which we want to minimize.

 So how do we minimize this cost?
 By tweaking the knobs (w and b vectors).
 After each training vector (x) is presented, the perceptron makes a guess (y), and this is compared to the ground truth annotation (desired).
 The weights (w) are then updated: